pythonguis/pythonguis-examples/README.md

 All code is **licensed under an MIT license**.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
-The only requirement is that you must include the MIT license file when distributing.
+The only requirement is to include the same license when distributing.

 ## Completed